ertani/ertani.github.io/_pages/about.md

   - /about.html
 ---

-I am a computer scientist and mathematician working on solving algorithmic challenges arising in Data Science.
+I am a computer scientist and mathematician working on solving algorithmic challenges arising in data science.
 I obtained my PhD in computer science from the [University of Chicago](https://www.uchicago.edu/).
-I am interested in several aspects of Mathematical Computer Science and Theoretical Machine Learning.
+I am interested in several aspects of mathematical computer science and theoretical machine learning.

 <!--I am a PhD candidate in the department of Computer Science at the [University of Chicago](https://www.uchicago.edu/), working on designing algorithms for problems arising in Data Science.
 I am interested in several aspects of Mathematical Computer Science and Theoretical Machine Learning.-->